 Kids, that's funny.
 I've been around long enough to have owned a Ford Granada and two versions of the Taurus.
 I now own a Camry and Avalon.
 I couldn't afFORD to throw my money away any longer.

 Car batteries for starting (Cranking batteries) are not meant to just be left sit otherwise they become "sulphated" and no longer hold their charge.
 Car batteries must be regularly charged if they are being left sit.
-It wouldn't not be unusual for many batteries to "die in this case"
+It would not be unusual for many batteries to "die in this case"

 Waterpump was a little early perhaps although they are suggested to be replaced around the 80K mile mark as well as the timing belt and the idlers.